Java Clean Architecture Masterclass

 Clone Main Repository

-IntelliJ IDEA Community Edition source code is available from github repository by either cloning or downloading a zip file (based on a branch) into <IDEA_HOME>.
-The master (default) branch contains the source code which will be used to create the next major version of IntelliJ IDEA.
-The branch names and build numbers for older releases of IntelliJ IDEA can be found on the page of Build Number Ranges.
+IntelliJ open source repository is available from the GitHub repository, which can be cloned or downloaded as a zip file (based on a branch) into <IDEA_HOME>.
+The master (default) branch contains the source code which will be used to create the next major version of all JetBrains IDEs.
+The branch names and build numbers for older releases of JetBrains IDEs can be found on the Build Number Ranges page.

 git clone https://github.com/JetBrains/intellij-community.git